Have you been diagnosed with a brain tumour? Order your free information pack.

 What is the Ways Ahead project aiming to do?

 The project hopes to empower people living with a brain tumour.
-It will do this by detailing self-management tools they can use to support their mental and physical health.
+It will do this by detailing self-management tools people can use to support their mental and physical health.

 Self-management is a term for the things that a person can do to help with their own rehabilitation after their brain tumour diagnosis.
 It is about how they can best “manage” their symptoms, treatment and lifestyle changes.
 There is a growing body of evidence that shows that self-management can help improve quality of life.